mbingenheimer/buddhist_studies_glossaries/README.md

 # Glossaries for Buddhist Studies

 This repository provides glossaries for Buddhist Studies.
-I use them in [GoldenDict](http://goldendict.org) but other offline dictionary platforms like StarDict, AppleDict, Pleco, QuickDic, will be able to read some of them.
+I use them in [GoldenDict](http://goldendict.org), but other offline dictionary platforms like StarDict, AppleDict, Pleco, QuickDic, will be able to read some of them.
-They come in different formats like xdxf, bgl, and as stardict.
-To transform into other formats I recommend [pyglossary](https://github.com/ilius/pyglossary).
+They come in different formats like xdxf, bgl, and StarDict's .idx/,ifo etc. To transform into other formats I recommend [pyglossary](https://github.com/ilius/pyglossary).
 The glossaries are distributed under a Creative Commons 0 (1.0 Universal) License.
-The following glossaries are currently included here:
+Currently included here:

 * "DILA_persAuthority20XX-XX.dict.xdxf.zip": Dictionary version of the Dharma Drum [Buddhist Person Name Authority](http://authority.dila.edu.tw/person/).
 Contains information on c.42,000 East Asian and some Indian Buddhists (in Chinese).
 I update this occasionally as the database evolves.

 * "dppn.xdxf": Malalasekera's Dictionary of Pāli Proper Names.
 Entries on c.
 1,360 person and place names from Pāli sources.
 First published in 1938, this was created from data retrieved March 2020 from the [SuttaCentral repository](https://github.com/suttacentral/sc-data/tree/master/dictionaries/en).
 The file distributed by SuttaCentral added information by geo-referencing places, and classes (person, place, thing).

+## Maintained elsewhere:
 * A large number of Sanskrit dictionaries in XDXF have been produced by [GRETIL](http://gretil.sub.uni-goettingen.de/gretil.html#Dictionaries).

 * Dharma Drum maintains a website with [Buddhist glossaries for download](http://buddhistinformatics.dila.edu.tw/glossaries/download.php) or [online lookup](http://glossaries.dila.edu.tw/).